EXCLUSIVE-Russia seen restarting gas exports from Nord Stream 1 on schedule

 "They (Gazprom) will return to the levels seen before July 11," one of the sources said of the gas volumes expected via Nord Stream 1 from Thursday.

+Russia has refuted the accusations, saying it has been a reliable energy supplier.

+In a letter dated July 14, however, Gazprom said it was retroactively declaring force majeure on supplies from June 14, a legal clause meaning it cannot guarantee gas delivery because of exceptional circumstances.

-The Kommersant newspaper reported on Monday, citing people familiar with the situation, that Canada had sent the turbine to Germany by plane on July 17 after repair work had been completed.
+The Kommersant newspaper reported on Monday, citing people familiar with the situation, that Canada had sent the turbine needed for Nord Stream 1 to Germany by plane on July 17 after repair work had been completed.

 EXCLUSIVE-Russia's Gazprom tells Europe gas halt beyond its control